 - Population: 66,964

 - Median home price: $370K

 Grand Junction is a hidden paradise located in the center of the Grand Valley, a sweeping landscape of mesas, mountains, and canyons that are easily accessible to residents year-round.

-Young professionals and families have flocked to the city in past years, so this price has been steadily rising.
+Young professionals and families have flocked to the city in recent years, so prices have been steadily rising.
 Still, it’s one of the best cities in Colorado for first-time owners and retirees looking to stretch their budgets.